 Simultaneous submissions are welcomed but please let us know if your work is accepted elsewhere.

-Fiction and Nonfiction: 2000 word maximum.
+Fiction and Nonfiction: Maximum word count is 1500 words.
 Please include the word count and title in your document.

 Poetry: Please submit one poem in a single document.
 If special formatting is required, please send it as a pdf.
-Please note, we may not be able to reproduce special formatting on the web and mobile version of your poem but will attach a PDF.
+Please note, that we may not be able to reproduce special formatting on the web and mobile versions of your poem but will attach a PDF.

 Thank you for sharing your words with us.